 - 10 pcs regular golf tees

-This is a great value, however, as most golf mats in this price range really are not nearly as good.
-If you are on a budget and need a hitting mat quickly, this Truedays Golf Mat is one of your best choices.
+This is a great value, however, as most golf mats in this price range really are not any good.
+If you are on a budget and need a hitting mat quickly, this Truedays Golf Mat is your best choice.

 PGM3660 Emerald Par Mat

 Coming in third on our list is the PGM3360 Emerald Par Golf Mat, which comes at a very reasonable price point.
 And for that price, you get more than your money's worth with this golf mat.

 The Emerald Par is a large golf mat and is perfect to set up in your garage or basement.
 It is made using a 1/2" woven nylon turf that helps to replicate the look of a tee box or fairway.
 This is a high-quality mat so you don't have to worry even if you leave it in the backyard under the rain or sun.
 Even it's not as thick as the other golf mat, it has great shock absorption.

 The mat also comes with a thick foam backing that helps to prevent the mat from moving when swinging your clubs.

 While the mat may seem a bit on the thin side, it does not seem to be an issue with those that use it.
 The Emerald Par provides nice feedback on both grass and concrete, with a nice cushion even when using clubs such as irons, which is perfect for a home setup of a golf simulator.

 The mat does seem to have a few issues with movement, however, as even with the foam backing the mat tends to move after a few swings.
 The thin design may also not be for everyone, either, as some people may want something that is thicker and more like turf.

 Overall, this is a great practice tee.
 While there may be a few options out there that may appeal more to others, the PGM3660 Emerald Par is a golf mat that has features to make most golfers happy.

 Best Golf Mat for Commercial Application